-The compost pile temperature (°C) is the indication of microbial activity and hence it was recorded daily at 0900 hours at different locations (couldn't get your point?).
+Temperature changes during the composting process is the indication of microbial activity and hence it was recorded daily at 0900 hours at different locations (for appropriate temperature).
 Temperature of the compost pile was recorded at two levels viz., 15 cm and 30 cm from the bottom representing middle and bottom of the composting bin.
 In all the locations the temperature probe was inserted straight to reach a depth of at least one foot.